 You’ve heard of helicopter parents (always hovering, swooping in to save the day).
-Snowplow parents have gotten some press (push in ahead of their children, clear all possible obstacles, allow them to think they’re handling things on their own).
+Snowplow and lawnmower parents have gotten some press (push in ahead of their children, clear all possible obstacles, allow them to think they’re handling things on their own).
 The new parenting phenomenon?
 Teacup parenting.

 Stories abound of students who are so cared for, so fragile, that they simply shatter at the first bit of hot water.

 Are you likely to send a teacup to college?
 Consider these five points:

 - Do you handle everything?
 Let go of the reins a little now, while you’re there to help.
 Let your kids be in charge of some projects.
 For example, let them do some of the college visit planning – and when you get there, let them do the talking!
 Instead of anticipating and preventing problems, let them chart their own course and watch how they deal with bumps along the way.

 - Is your child’s first line of defense always to call home?
 Do you jump in and fix anything wrong, whether it’s getting the college applications in by the deadline, or running gym clothes to the school when they didn’t make it into the backpack?
 When he calls, gently direct him to figure out what he can do.

 - Does your child know how to fail?
 When she applies to her reach school and doesn’t get in, how will she handle the rejection letter?
 Think back to the last time she lost.
 How did she handle it?
 Think also about the reactions she sees in you.
 When your child is not the first to finish, are you quick to point out the shortcomings of the winner, how your child was better, or how the event planning was flawed?